NRI Botanical Lab · Stovehouse,

 Jojoba

-Fragrant, hydrating, made with actual rose petals.
-Face oil, décolleté, dry cuticles.
-Use it like you mean it.
+Fragrant, hydrating, and made with real rose petals.
+For the face, décolleté, or even dry cuticles.

 Rosemary

-Scalp oil first.
+The obvious choice for the scalp.
 Also a warming massage oil for tired legs and tight shoulders.
-The kind of thing you will use up and replace.
+The is one you'll use as-is and replace.

 Lemon Balm